This post contains links that we may earn a small commission for at no cost to you read more

 That’s one thing about the Hydrow that no other rowing machine has replicated yet.
 But aside from the connected fitness it offers and hi-tech features like the 22-inch HD touchscreen, live on-demand workouts, and dynamic online team support, the machine itself is a beast.
-It weighs 145 lb, has a weight capacity of 375 lb, and can support people within this weight limit.
+This heavy duty rowing machine weighs 145 lb, has a capacity of 375 lb, and can support people within this weight limit.

 In other words, this heavy-duty rowing machine will work perfectly for most heavy people, including those who might be morbidly obese.